 See Quilt Path Installation Manual.
-We strongly encourage you to invest in a Double-Conversion, Pure Sine Wave Uninterruptible Power Supply (UPS) if you are in an area that has issues with fluctuating incoming power.
-It is a good 'insurance policy' even if you have reliable power, however; it is not a requirement,.
+We strongly encourage you to invest in a Dual-Conversion, Pure Sine Wave Uninterruptible Power Supply (UPS).
 This auxiliary unit protects your machine and computer from power drops and surges, but also provides clean power to the system if your power fails, allowing you enough time to properly save your work and shut down the system.
 The UPS MUST be a Pure Sine Wave model to work correctly with your machine.
-Availability and price varies - search online for a Double Conversion UPS with 1000VA and pure sine wave output.
 Here are two models recommended by APQS Engineers: